-''' (20) Aree ri at x-at-ch'ay-ow-ik.

-FOC DET PRON2S PFV-B2S-hit-AF-ITV

-'You hit him/her.'
+(20) Aree ri at x-at-ch'ay-ow-ik.
+FOC DET PRON2S PFV-B2S-hit-AF-ITV 'You hit him/her.'

-(K'iche'; Larsen 1988, 504) '''
+(K'iche'; Larsen 1988, 504)

-Despite these pervasive characteristics, there is also variation in Agent Focus across the family.
-We discuss two main points of variation in the remainder of this section.
-First, while AF constructions share in common the absence of Set A (ergative) marking, there is variation as to which argument (the subject or the object) is cross-referenced by the remaining Set B morphology, which we discuss in section 2.3.1.
-A second point of variation concerns whether and how the person features of the subject and object DPs are involved in the choice between AF and transitive constructions, described in section 2.3.2.
+Despite these pervasive characteristics, there is also variation in Agent Focus across the family, and this variation will play an important role in our analysis of AF constructions in section 5 below.
+A first point of reported variation concerns whether and how the person features of the subject and object DPs are involved in the choice between AF and transitive constructions, summarized in (21).